Staff and Scholars

 Support Team

-Gonda GebhardtGonda Gebhardt is the project manager who coordinates workshop logistics.
-She is the primary contact, dedicated to meeting each participant's needs and to ensuring an overall memorable experience.
+Gonda GebhardtGonda Gebhardt M.S.
+Ed SUNY Cortland) is the project coordinator who manages workshop logistics and is the primary contact for participants.
+She dedicated to creating an organized program and meeting each participant's needs to ensure an overall memorable experience.
+Gonda has managed three previous NEH workshops and is SUNY International Programs Office Associate Director Emerita.

 Rhonda Pitoniak